-Since they’ll be used a lot by your baby, it pays to scrutinize the teether you’ll purchase.
-Here are Mama’s Choice recommendations on how to choose a teether for your baby.
+Since your baby will use them a lot, it pays to scrutinize the teether you’ll purchase.
+Here are Mama’s Choice recommendations on choosing a teether for your baby.

 - Make sure it’s made of a safe material.
-Toxic materials are a big no-no. Ensure that the teether you’re buying clearly indicates that it is free of BPA, PVC, or phthalates.
-The latter can affect a baby’s development so be extra cautious, mamas!
+Toxic materials are a big no-no. Ensure that the teether you’re buying indicates that it is free of BPA, PVC, or phthalates.
+The latter can affect a baby’s development, so be extra cautious!

 - Check for durability.
 Teethers will go through a lot of biting and gnawing.
-As such, choose a durable teether that would ideally not break no matter how hard a baby bites on it.
+So choose a durable teether that would ideally not break no matter how hard a baby bites on it.

 - Mind the price.
 Of course, be practical about your purchase, too.
 Ensure that the teether you buy fits your budget.

 - Easy to grip.
-There are many fancy teethers out there, but not all of them are easy to grip.
+There are many fancy teethers, but not all are easy to grasp.
 The best teethers would have either a handle or a space for a baby to grip.
-Otherwise, a teether would just fall off easily.
+Otherwise, a teether would fall off easily.

 - Versatile.
-Whether it can double as a toy or a teether, the baby teether you choose can have multiple uses so your baby can reap many benefits from it.
+Whether it can double as a toy or a teether, the baby teether you choose can have multiple uses, so your baby can reap many benefits.